14790897/Jekyll-pages.github.io/_posts/2023-04-21- Science Technology and Art Reflections and Search for Harmony in the Age of Scientific Utilitarianism.md

 ---
-title:  Science, Technology and Art: Reflections and Search for Harmony in the Age of Scientific Utilitarianism
+title: "Science, Technology and Art: Reflections and Search for Harmony in the Age of Scientific Utilitarianism"
 date: 2023-04-21
 categories: Essay
 ---